|photo NYPL Collection|

 |Clark's mansion boasted 121 rooms and stood just 19 years|

 At the age of 86 William A. Clark died in his bedroom on March 25, 1925, one of the 50 richest men in America.
-Two years later the mansion was opened to the public from February 20 through March 1 with admission fees going to charity.
-Shortly thereafter the house was demolished, just 19 years after being built.
+Two years later, in preparation for the auction of its furnishings and its demolition, the mansion was opened to the public from February 20 through March 1 with admission fees going to charity.
+Shortly thereafter great hulking house was demolished, just 19 years after being built.